katsisaac50/class04-final-project/README.md

 ### First iteration

-1A: When I want to find a specific music I want to be able to search for specific music title.
+##### 1A: When I want to find a specific music I want to be able to search for specific music title;

-1B: When I want to find a specific artist I want to be able to search for specific artist.
+##### 1B: When I want to find a specific artist I want to be able to search for specific artist;

-1C: When I want to find a specific music genre I want to be able to search for specific year.
+##### 1C: When I want to find a specific music genre I want to be able to search for specific year.

-Build an UI for:
+###### Build an UI for:

-     * A List View story of what you can search on the DB - use storybook and build the components for the view.
+     > A List View story of what you can search on the DB - use storybook and build the components for the view;

-     * A Search View - use storybook and build the components for the view.
-Use the data on the JSON file to demo Build a DB model based on the JSON file
+     > A Search View - use storybook and build the components for the view.
+Use the data on the JSON file to demo.

+###### Build a DB model based on the JSON file.

-Build an API to connect JSON file with UI.
+###### Build an API to connect JSON file with UI.

 ![Mockup01](https://github.com/https://github.com/dpfernandes/class04-final-project/blob/master/mockup01.png)